 The Government of Ontario and First Nations formalized their successful model of Indigenous PSE with the passage of the Indigenous Institutes Act in 2017.
 The Act implements a strong regulatory framework, recognizes Indigenous Institutes as the Third Pillar of the Ontario PSE sector—along with Colleges and Universities—and provides core operating grants to Indigenous Institutes beginning in 2018-19.

 This model is largely working well in meeting the needs of those it serves—learners, communities, First Nations and Ontario—though it remains significantly underfunded.
 As other regions in Canada build up their own Indigenous institutes and models of post-secondary education, Ontario’s mature, successful model is one that others can learn from, adapt, replicate or improve upon, based on their own needs and priorities.
-While the Government of now provides core operating grants to the Indigenous Institutes, we are a long way from achieving the level of equitable funding that Indigenous learners and communities need and deserve.
+While the Government of Ontario now provides core operating grants to the Indigenous Institutes, we are a long way from achieving the level of equitable funding that Indigenous learners and communities need and deserve.

-The Government now has an opportunity to redress this situation and discharge its as-yet unfulfilled constitutional and legal obligations to First Nations in Ontario.
-Canada can meet its obligations by supporting First Nations’ economic, social and cultural development through a recognition of the success of the established and maturing Ontario model, and funding that model in a manner consistent with inherent and Treaty rights and in line with the TRC’s CTAs and UNDRIP.
+The federal government now has an opportunity to redress this situation and discharge it’s as-yet unfulfilled constitutional and legal obligations to First Nations in Ontario.
+Canada can meet its obligations by supporting First Nations’ economic, social and cultural development through a recognition of the success of the established and maturing Ontario model, and funding that model in a manner consistent with Inherent and Treaty rights and in line with the Calls to Action of the Truth and Reconciliation Commission and UNDRIP.
 Moving forward in this way is an important step towards sustainable economic development for Indigenous communities and a meaningful step towards reconciliation.

 The economic development benefits associated with successful post-secondary institutions and student success are significant and well understood.
 With stable core operating funding, investments in Indigenous Institutes will deliver significant, positive, medium-term impacts and outcomes and a very strong social and economic return on investment.
 Improving post-secondary education participation and completion rates for Indigenous learners will deliver positive returns to learners, communities, Nations and the Canadian economy.

-Seven of the nine Ontario Indigenous Institutes are members of the Indigenous Institutes Consortium (IIC) and choose to work in collaboration with one another on various matters relating to the regulatory and advocacy environment in which they operate.
+Seven of the nine Indigenous Institutes in Ontario are members of the Indigenous Institutes Consortium (IIC) and choose to work in collaboration with one another on various matters relating to the regulatory and advocacy environment in which they operate.
 Through this collaboration, IIC members worked collectively on a three-year PSE engagement process (described in more detail below), which culminated in the development of this report.
 The primary inputs into this report come from the members of the IIC and represent their perspectives.
 This report attempts to address sector wide issues and challenges with respect to Indigenous post-secondary education in Ontario.
-While we hope that the description, analysis and conclusions speak to many of the realities faced by all Indigenous Institutes in Ontario, this IIC report and its conclusions do not purport to speak for other institutions in Ontario.
+While we hope that the description, analysis and conclusions speak to many of the realities faced by all Indigenous Institutes in Ontario, this IIC report and its conclusions do not purport to speak for other Indigenous institutions in Ontario.

 CONTEXT

 In response to calls from the Assembly of First Nations in 2017 and 2018, Indigenous Services Canada (ISC) expressed a willingness to pursue bilateral and/or regional approaches to funding Indigenous PSE.
 In 2019, ISC funded a three-year engagement process to support First Nations in developing and costing their regional models of PSE.
-On December 15, 2020, the Ontario Regional Chief elected to pursue the establishment of a regional, bilateral process between Ontario First Nations and the federal government.
-Canada agreed to this request, and a Joint Bilateral Committee consisting of representatives from ISC and the Chiefs of Ontario (the Ontario First Nations Education Coordination Unit), was established, meeting weekly starting in April, 2021.